 Only five genes were upregulated in Myzus feeding on both CaMV- and TuYV-infected vs mock-inoculated plants.
-Two of them (g22946 and g22969) code for titins, which are structural muscle proteins (Lemke and Schnorrer, 2017).
+Two of them (g22946 and g22969) code for titins, which are structural muscle proteins (Lemke and Schnorrer, 2017) (Table 1).
 Their upregulation could potentially affect locomotion behavior and facilitate intra or inter-plants vector movement, as was recently observed for TuYV-viruliferous aphids (Chesnais et al., 2020).
-The third commonly upregulated gene (g6068) codes for a vasodilator-stimulated phosphoprotein-like (VASP) protein, which is associated with actin filaments and focal adhesions (Ahern-Djamali et al., 1998) and can participate in neural development and function (as suggested for its Drosophila homolog Ena; Ahern-Djamali et al., 1998).
+The third commonly upregulated gene (g6068) codes for a vasodilator-stimulated phosphoprotein-like (VASP) protein, which is associated with actin filaments and focal adhesions (Ahern-Djamali et al., 1998).
+It can participate in neural development and function, as suggested for its Drosophila homolog Ena (Ahern-Djamali et al., 1998).
 Transferred to the present work, VASP might be induced by viruses to modulate aphid development and behavior, a feature that has been reported several times in the recent literature (Mauck et al., 2018).
 The fourth gene upregulated in all modalities encodes an angiotensin-converting enzyme-like protein (g22588), the orthologue of Acyrthosiphon pisum ACE1. g22588 contains a signal peptide and could therefore be a saliva protein.
 Acyrthosiphon pisum ACE1 is expressed in salivary glands and modulates aphid-plant interactions by affecting the feeding behavior and survival of aphids on host plants (Wang et al., 2015).
 More precisely, silencing of ACE1 and ACE2 shortened the lifespan of A. pisum on plants but not in membrane feeding assays.
 Thus, the ACE1 g22588 possibly counteracts plant defenses and its overexpression could help Myzus to better cope with plant defenses and to increase its lifespan.
 ACE and other metalloproteases have also been found in the saliva of other phytophagous and blood-feeding arthropods (Decrem et al., 2008; Stafford-Banks et al., 2014) and are believed to be part of their arsenal counteracting defense responses of their hosts (reviewed by Chen and Mao, 2020; Hopp and Sinnis, 2015; Pham et al., 2021; Wang et al., 2017).
 Thus, the increased expression of ACE, as observed here in the interaction of Myzus with two viruses and on two host plants, could be a common ‘manipulation strategy’ shared among plant viruses to facilitate aphid feeding on virus-infected host plants and accelerate virus acquisition.
 The fifth commonly upregulated gene is the uncharacterized Myzus gene g27731 encoding a protein with MATH and LRR domains.
 Since the LRR domain is evolutionary conserved in many proteins associated with innate immunity pathways (Ng and Xavier, 2011), this protein might be a good candidate for further studies on virus-mediated manipulation of insect vectors.

 1b Aphid genes DOWNREGULATED by both VIRUSES on both PLANTS